SovereignCloudStack/csctl/docs/design.md

 ### Environment variables

-Environment variables can be used, for example, to specify tokens and passwords. csmctl has to validate that all required environment variables have been specified.
+Environment variables can be used, for example, to specify tokens and passwords. csctl has to validate that all required environment variables have been specified.

 ## Commands of CLI tool